The regular lines of antigen-antibody

 mixtures of neutralization test, being more advanced than expected

-Over-neutralization is rapid and short-lasting and could in tests
+Over-neutralization is rapid and short-lasting and was not seen in the dilutions of herpesvirus neutralization tests with reaction periods exceeding

 2-3 hours at 37 oC,